-It is hoped this will shed the light of understanding about Ratings, Rankings, and Grades
+It is hoped this will shed the light of understanding about Grades, Ratings, and Rankings.

-Before we start - as explained more fully on the NZ Bridge website masterpoints are awarded for success in any club session played.
+Before we start - as explained more fully on the NZ Bridge website, masterpoints are awarded for success in any club session played.
 There are three types of masterpoints, A, B and C points.
-The top placed pairings on club nights are always awarded 40 "C" points each, with lesser placings earning lesser points on a sliding scale that depends on the number of tables in play.
-100 C points make one "B" point.
+The top placed pair on club nights are always awarded 40 "C" points each, with lesser placings earning a lesser number of C points on a sliding scale that depends on the number of tables in play.
+100 C points aggregate to make one "B" point.

 B points and C points are also awarded for success at tournaments.
 For instance the winners of a 3B Junior tournament are awarded 3 B points each - equivalent to 300 C points.
-The lesser places are awarded a number of B points on a sliding scale.
+The lesser places are awarded a number of B and C points on a sliding scale.

-"A" points are really tough to come by, and are awarded at Open tournaments where you usually find yourself in competition with some formidable opponents.
-The winners of a 10A event get 10 A points with the lesser places awarded a number of A points on a sliding scale.
+"A" points are tougher to earn.
+They are only awarded at Open or Multigrade tournaments where you usually find yourself in competition with some formidable opponents.
+The winners of a 10A event get 10 A points with the lesser places also awarded a number of A points on a sliding scale.

 MASTER POINTS GRADINGS

 Although anyone can attend an Open tournament, and Juniors can attend Intermediate tournaments, Open players cannot attend Intermediate or Junior tournaments, and Intermediates cannot attend Junior tournaments.

-Junior: Any player with not more than 30 Rating Points and less than 5 A points, and less than 50 A+B points.
+Junior: Any player with less than 30 Rating Points and less than 5 A points, and less than 50 A+B points.

-Every new player starts their bridge life with the grade of Junior.
-As at 1st November 2014, 56% of the 13,765 registered players in NZ were Juniors, 32% were Intermediates, and 12% Open.
+Every new player starts their bridge life with the tournament grade of Junior.

 Rating Points and how your Grade is calculated: